-- Use a mechanical device such as forceps or a hemostat to place the cap over the needle. - Alternatively the needle can be "one-handed" It can be closed using the "scoop "technique: - I. Place the cover horizontally on a flat surface. - II.
+- Use a mechanical device such as forceps or a hemostat to place the cap over the needle. - Alternatively, the needle can be "one-handed."
+It can be closed using the "scoop "technique: - I. Place the cover horizontally on a flat surface. - II.
 Hold the syringe (with or without the needle attached) and push the needle tip inward, lifting the cap with the needle up. - III.
-Once the tip of the needle is in the cap, close the cap with the hand holding the syringe by pushing the cap against an object or pulling the base of the needle into the hub of the needle.
+Once the tip of the needle is in the cap, close the cap with the hand holding the syringe by pushing the cap against an object or pulling the base into the needle's hub.

-After live vaccine injections or aspiration of body and organ fluids, used syringes should be disposed of with the needle attached in the sharps collection container.
+After live vaccine injections or body and organ fluids aspiration, used syringes should be disposed of with the needle attached in the sharps collection container.
 After further procedures, the needle can be removed from the syringe and disposed of in the sharps container.
 This is most safely done by using the needle removal device in the approved disposal container (which allows the needle to drop directly into the container without being handled or touched).